elainew96/infoscout/README.md

 Unfortunately, since the dataset is so large, every time it ran one of the functions it would take a while to execute looping through each row, and in the way that I wrote my functions, the body would be the same in looping through but taking out different parameters of the row from the dataset.

-A way to fix this might be to put all of this data into an SQL database using sqlite3, and fetching the queries by using the SQL commands.
-However, I was unable to incorporate this technology into my project as I am still a student and have schoolwork.
+A way to fix this might be to put all of this data into an SQL database using sqlite3, and fetching the queries by using the SQL commands, or by using streams, but I am unsure whether or not python has streams, and java was not an option for the requirements for the project.

 In the second function, I found that the csv file dates are not completely sorted, so I looped through the entire dataset in order to not miss a potential data point.
 For example, even though typically the dates go in order, sometimes the rows with 1/3/2014 came before several rows with the date 1/2/2014.